In investing, one often hears that they should be “properly diversified.” What does that mean?

 The basic goal for most dividend growth investors is to optimize their income.

-Let’s say that you plan to retire in 10 years.
-You estimate that you will need $45,000 per year to cover your normal expenses: food, shelter, gas, travel, hobbies, medicine…everything that comprises your life and lifestyle.
+Let’s say that you’re 52 and plan to retire in 10 years.
+You estimate that you will need $45,000 per year to cover your normal expenses: food, shelter, gas, travel, hobbies, medicine – everything that comprises your life and lifestyle.

-Your estimate may become more refined each year as you get closer to actual retirement.
+Your estimate will become more refined each year as you get closer to actual retirement.
 But currently it is your best projection, and so you use it for planning purposes.

 Plus, you know that each year, inflation will erode the purchasing power of your income.
-Social Security is indexed to inflation, so you want to be sure that the gap-filler income also grows at least as fast as inflation too.
+Social Security is indexed to inflation, so you want to be sure that the gap-filler income also grows at least as fast as inflation too, preferably faster.

-Consider this chart of a common dividend growth stock, Johnson and Johnson (JNJ), a company that I featured as the Dividend Growth Stock of the Month for June, 2015.
+Consider this 15-year chart of a common dividend growth stock, Johnson and Johnson (JNJ), a company that I featured as the Dividend Growth Stock of the Month for June, 2018.

 Dividends are independent of price.
+(See DGI Lesson 7: Dividends Are Independent from the Market.)
 So if the most important thing to you is filling the gap to complete your retirement income, you can see why the risk that you are most concerned about is not risk to price.
 Rather, it is risk to your portfolio’s income.

 How Does Diversification Help?